davidtchiu/davidtchiu.github.io/teaching/cs475/hwk2.ptrs/index.md

 - This should download the starter code to your virtual machine, in a directory called `cs475-hwk2-heapsort`.
 After you've done this, you can work freely from VS Code or any other editor.
 You should see these files inside your new homework directory:

+###### Working Solution

+I have included a working solution of my program along with the starter code.
+The binary executable file is called `heapsortSol`.
+You can run it from the terminal by first navigating in to the Hwk directory and typing the command `./heapsortSol`.
+This is how your solution should behave when it's done.

 ###### Program Requirements

 1. Download the required file Hwk2_Heapsort.zip.
 Inside, you should find the following files: